Industries in Japan

 Founded in 1937, Toyota is now the world’s largest automobile manufacturer, producing more than 10 million vehicles annually since 2012.
 Toyota Automobile Museum in Nagakute City.
 From examples of some of the earliest automobiles which were built in the late 19th century Europe, through to the environmentally friendly hydroelectric-powered cars with futuristic designs, in Toyota Automobile Museum, you may see the past, present and the promising future of automobile.

 See the Spirit of Monozukuri in Taisho Ward

-Monozukuri, a term that in Japanese literally means “making of things,” actually bears much more meaning than just this.
-It also points to or connotes technological prowess, know-how, a sincere attitude towards production, and the pursuit of innovation and perfection.
+Monozukuri, a term that in Japanese literally means “making of things,” actually bears much more meaning than just that.
+It also connotes technological prowess, know-how, a sincere attitude towards production, and the pursuit of innovation and perfection.
 It is widely believed in Japan that it is the monozukuri spirit that has led the nation to a dominant position in the world.

 YAMAHA Piano Factory Tour